-FLASH SALE: Get 10% off all Barcelona Passes!
-Sale ends Wednesday, October 17th, 2018.
+FLASH SALE: Get up to 25% off the Barcelona Pass!
+Sale runs through Wednesday, December 12th, 2018.
 Follow the link to learn more.

 In this Barcelona Pass review, we’ll see what the card includes, consider how much it costs, and uncover whether it’s worth it for you.
 Enjoy!